CyberFlameGO/svnpython/Doc/library/stdtypes.rst

 order of insertion.
 Accordingly, sets do not support indexing, slicing, or other sequence-like behavior.

-There are currently two built-in set types, :class:`set` and :class:`frozenset`.
+There are currently two builtin set types, :class:`set` and :class:`frozenset`.
 The :class:`set` type is mutable --- the contents can be changed using methods like :meth:`add` and :meth:`remove`.
 Since it is mutable, it has no hash value and cannot be used as either a dictionary key or as an element of another set.